amyhe1995/Job-Hunter/README.md

 ## Full Stack

 you can make changes to both the front and back end. you can add, delete and update user information.
+In auth Branch, only user can update their infor.

 ## Setup